wangyuaqi/XiaoLuAI/README.md

 # XiaoLuAI

 ## Introduction
-   This repository is maintained by [@LucasX](https://github.com/EclipseXuLu) for research in computer vision, NLP, deep learning. etc.
+   This repository is maintained by [@LucasX](https://github.com/EclipseXuLu) for research in computer vision, NLP, deep learning, and etc.
    All the source code and data can be just used for research and experiments.

 ## Prerequisites